stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Apostles’ Creed
+1. Come, People of the Risen King
-2. It Was Finished Upon That Cross
+2. Yet Not I But Through Christ In Me
-3. All Glory be to Christ
+3. All I Have Is Christ
-4. No Other Name
+4. In Christ Alone

 ## 4pm